 What Not to Pack

 This short list will help you avoid overpacking:

 - If you want to dress like a Disney character, go for it.
 But you won't get in if you look just like them.
 It's a rule at all Disney parks.

 - Don't pack super short shorts.
 They may look cute, but ride seats can get hot, wet, sticky, and generally uncomfortable on bare skin.

-- When planning your wardrobe, don't even think about taking dangling things.
-They'll just get caught on the rides and tangled up in your lanyard.
+- When planning your wardrobe, don't bring dangling items.
+Chances are they will just get caught on the rides and tangled up in your lanyard.

-- Choosing the wrong day bag could be embarrassing, and I don't mean a fashion fail.
-Opt for something that you can secure well on the rides that will fit in a seatback pocket.
-Otherwise, you could be THAT person whose bag fell out on California Screamin' and stopped the whole ride for nearly an hour.
+- Bring a day bag that you can secure well on the rides and that will fit in a seat-back pocket.
+Otherwise, you could be that person whose bag fell out on a ride and stopped the whole ride for nearly an hour.

-- If you're planning to carry your suitcase onto... the plane instead of checking it, don't pack big bottles of liquids.
-That pesky TSA rule: liquids must be in containers that are 3.4 ounces (100 milliliters) or less per item.
-And they all have to fit into a one-quart zip lock bag.
+- If you're planning to carry your suitcase onto the plane instead of checking it, don't pack big bottles of liquids.
+The TSA rule states liquids must be in containers that are 3.4 ounces (100 milliliters) or less per item.
+And, they all have to fit into a one-quart zip lock bag.

 - You don't need to pack the whole medicine cabinet.
 Whatever you carry daily is enough.
 If you need more like band-aids or aspirin, you may be able to get them within Disneyland Park or outside the park at a convenience store.

-- Don't pack that selfie stick.
+- Don't pack a selfie stick.
 They're banned in Disneyland.
-So are wagons, bicycles, tricycle,s pogo sticks and Segways.
+So are wagons, bicycles, tricycles, pogo sticks and Segways.

-- Leave the drones, skateboards, scooters and inline skates at home too.
-Also banned.
+- Drones, skateboards, scooters and inline skates are also banned.
 You can find a full list of prohibited items on the Disneyland website.

 - Leave that cat or pup at home, too.
-Even if they may want to jump in your suitcase while you're packing it, but resist the urge as they are not allowed inside the Park.
+They may want to jump in your suitcase while you're packing it, but resist the urge as they are not allowed inside the Park.